US durable goods orders fell 1.7 percent in April

 - Seattle-based Rover raises $125 million, plans to expand dog-sitting service to Europe

 U.S. industry is healthy, helped by an expanding world economy and robust spending by American consumers.
+But the outlook may be cloudier.
+The dollar has been rising, which should drive up the price of U.S. products in foreign markets.
+Manufacturers also face uncertainty surrounding the Trump administration’s decision to slap tariffs on imported steel and aluminum.

+The Federal Reserve reported last week that U.S. factory production rose in April after a flat reading in March.
+A broader measure of industrial production, which includes mining and utilities, rose 0.7 percent.